athenian-fll/athenian-fll-mkdocs/docs/makecode-projects.md

 # Makecode Projects

-## Loading Projects
+!!! warning "Loading Projects"

     You have to connect a serial cable to the EV3 brick to load new projects.
 Bluetooth and Wifi connections will not work.

-## User History
+!!! warning "User History"

     There is no login screen.
 Your project history is stored on a browser-specific basis.
 Thus, if you switch from Safari to Chrome, you will not see the projects, previously created in Safari, on Chrome.

 ## Editing Projects
 * Once you publish a project, the project associated with that URL is read-only.
 If you